Charles-Joseph, 7th Prince of Ligne

 Charles-Joseph Lamoral, 7th Prince de Ligne in French; in German Karl-Joseph Lamoral 7.
 Fürst von Ligne (also known as Karl Fürst von Ligne or Fürst de Ligne): (23 May 1735 – 13 December 1814) was a field marshal, inhaber of an infantry regiment, prolific writer, intellectual, member of the princely family of Ligne.
 He fought as a field officer during several famous battles during the Seven Years' War and briefly returned to military duty in the War of the Bavarian Succession.
-He performed an important diplomatic mission to Catherine the Great in 1787 and led troops against the Ottoman Empire at Belgrade in 1789.
+He performed an important diplomatic mission to Catherine the Great in 1787 and led troops against the Turks at Belgrade in 1789.
 Beginning in the 1770s, he authored an impressive volume of work.
 After his estates in the Austrian Netherlands were lost to France during the War of the First Coalition, he lived in Vienna.
 All three of his sons died before him, but his wife and four daughters all outlived him.
 His grandson, the 8th Prince, became a Belgian statesman.